Home

 Cancellation:

-1. Cancellation Policy: A trip participant who cancels after their reservation has been confirmed will be liable for up to the full per person cost of the trip.
+1. Cancellation Policy: A trip participant who cancels after their reservation has been confirmed will be liable for up to whatever they have already paid for the trip.
 The Club will provide a refund based on what the Club can recover, on your behalf, from the various carriers, agents, resorts, etc. with whom the Club has arranged the trip, less a Club cancellation penalty of $25.
 If a person cancels and the Club is left with a single person in a double occupancy room, then the person who cancels will be responsible for the single person surcharge if the club is unable to find a replacement.
 Please recognize that such carriers, agents, resorts, etc. generally assess penalties commensurate with the likelihood of them being able to fill cancelled seats and beds.
 When the Executive Committee deems a trip to be completely filled, then anyone who is due a refund because of a prior cancellation will be issued a refund within 2 weeks, less any applicable vendor penalties and/or fees (e.g., airline name change fee, $25 HSC cancellation penalty).
-If a trip does not fill, then all refunds will be disbursed after the trip has completed and a final accounting is prepared.
+If a trip does not fill, then all refunds will be disbursed after the trip has completed and its final accounting is completed.

 2. Finding a Replacement: If a member cancels their trip reservation, the trip leader will use all reasonable efforts to find a replacement.
 Getting a replacement does not necessarily lessen the penalties or fees charged to the cancelling member or change the date at which any refund is made.